Splatoon 3: Side Order: Gameplay

-When players lose all of their lives during a run, their collected color chips and Membux are converted into a persistent currency called "Prlz."
-This currency can be invested in permanent upgrades that affect future attempts, such the base damage of weapons, or the amount of damage the player can receive before their defeat.
+If the player loses all of their lives during an attempt, they are sent to the base of the Spire, upon which their then-collected color chips and Membux are converted into a persistent currency called Prlz.
+(Note: Pronounced "pearls") This currency can be invested outside the Spire into toggleable upgrades, called Hacks, that affect future attempts, such as increasing the damage output of weapons or the number of lives the player can have at once.